MicrosoftDocs/common-data-model-and-service/entity-reference/dynamics-365-integration.md

 Before you can work with a Data Integration project, you must provision a connection for each system that you intend to work with in the PowerApps portal.
 You then reference those connections in a Data Integration project.
 Connections are stored in a CDS environment.
 However, they operate above environments.
 The Data Integration projects use a connection that is stored in an environment to move data into and out of other systems, and into and out of an environment.
 Data doesn’t have to move into or out of the same environment as the connection.

 When you provision a connection on the PowerApps site, unlike other connection services, you aren’t asked to select a specific instance of your target system.
 The connections on the PowerApps site just pair your Active Directory credentials with a target system.
 Later, when you specify a connection in a project, you will select from your set of accessible data set instances.

 ## Data Integration

 The Data Integration feature is currently available as a tab in the PowerApps Admin Center.
-It is also available in the **Business platform admin center ("businessplatform.microsoft.com") Currently, the **Data Integration** tab is only visible  to customers who are authorized TAP customers, and who are on our permissions list.
-Currently, the feature is limited to two users per tenant.
+It is also available in the **Business platform admin center ("businessplatform.microsoft.com")

 ## Projects

 Projects enable the flow of data between systems.
 A project is a list of one or more tasks.
 Each task identifies a mapping between a source entity and a CDS entity, and then, optionally, a mapping between CDS entity and a destination entity.
 Mappings indicate which fields map to which other fields.
 They also specify default values and value maps.
 Tasks are run in the order in which they appear.

+## Connection sets

+**Connection sets** are a collection of two more connections and business unit information (or Legal entity) that can be reused among projects.
+You may start using a connection set for development and then switch to a different one for production.
+One key piece of information that is stored with connection sets are business unit combinations.
+These are mappings between the Operations's Legal entity and the Common Data Service and Sales's Business Units.
+You may store multiple business unit mappings in a connection set.
+When you use a connection set you will also choose a specific business unit mapping for a given project.

 ## Transformations

 We currently provide three types of transformations: default values, value maps, and truncate.
 Default values are values that are filled into a field when there is no value available.
 Default values are required for mapping to an entity which has a required field but there is no source field to map from.
 Value maps define how values that are present in one entity should be mapped to values in the other entity.

 You should inspect the default values and value maps that we provide for your project, and make sure that they align with the values in your entities.
 Visit all sides of mappings: Source to CDS, and CDS to Destination.
 The example that follows shows both default values and value maps.
 You can directly edit and save your changes back to the project.

 Eventually, you will be able to specify more complex transformations and filters on the data.
 On each row that maps a field, in the middle **Map Type** column, there is either an equal sign, **=**, or **Fn**. **Fn** indicates that a function, or transformation, has been applied.
 Currently, **Fn** is only available for fields we know you might need to customize.
 To edit a default value or value map, click the pencil symbol next to the **Fn**.